 Mysterious medieval fortifications buried in Poland detected with advanced imaging technology

-The fort is to have sat on top of a plateau with steep sides, the sheer slope and height of over two meters (6.5 feet) naturally protecting the stronghold.
-Moats were believed to surround the site, and high fences or palisades are likely to have run along the perimeter.
-The age of the fort is not known, but researchers say it was probably built during the Middle Ages.
+Returning to the fort in Bieździadka, it is said to have sat on top of a plateau with steep sides; the sheer slope and height of over two meters (6.5 feet) naturally protected the stronghold.
+Moats were believed to surround the site and high fences or palisades are likely to have run along the perimeter.
+The age of the fort is not known, but researchers say it was probably built during the Middle Ages too.

 Piotr Szmyd told PAP, “The area of the settlement is intriguing.
 Together with the embankments, it occupies an area of only 900 square meters.
 This small space could accommodate only one small house or defence tower.”

 Reconstructed fortification of a type described by archaeologists examining the buried site in Bieździadka, Poland.
-Wikimedia Creative Commons
+(Ludek/ CC BY SA 3.0)

 From the evidence found, researchers presume that the fort was purposefully hidden away from sight, between hills, as its vantage point would not have made it ideal as a watchtower.
 The fact that the site is in a location far from the main rivers reinforces the archaeologists’ theory.